11 of the Best Things to Do on the 4th of July

 For a star-spangled snack that’s fun to make with the whole family, try making these star pops.
 Just cut your favorite cereal treats into patriotic shapes—then cover with melted chocolate and red, white and blue sprinkles.

-The secret to a good party?
-You’ll need a stellar invite list, the right amount of festive activities and, of course, a star-studded menu.
+The secret to a perfect picnic?
+You’ll need good company, the right amount of festive activities and, of course, a star-studded menu.
 It might seem daunting to plan, but we’ve got your back.
-Check out our ultimate guide for anyone planning a 4th of July party here.
+Check out our ultimate guide for planning a picnic.

 Make a “July Jack-o-Lantern”